hms-dbmi/Hail-on-Google-Cloud/README.md

 4. Delete the cluster

-Don't forget to delete your cluster if you don't need it anymore.
+Don't forget to delete your cluster if you don't need it anymore !
 ```
 gcloud dataproc clusters delete *cluster-name*
 ```